Anup-Nayak/Processor-Design/readme.txt

 2. **Register File**:
     - Contains nine specified registers, ensuring proper read/write operations.
-    - Maintains the zero register constraint and integrates it into the processor design for accurate instruction execution.
+    - Maintains the zero register constraint and integrates into the processor design for accurate instruction execution.

 3. **Control Unit**:
     - Manages the execution of instructions.
     - Coordinates the ALU, Register File, and memory operations to ensure correct operation sequencing and data flow.

+## Usage

 ### Simulation

 The alu.circ must be added as a logisim library in processor_4.circ.
 To simulate the design, open the `processor.circ` file in Logisim-evolution.
-Use the built-in tools to step through the execution of instructions and observe the behaviour of the processor components.
+Use the built-in tools to step through the execution of instructions and observe the behavior of the processor components.

 ### Testing